ru0ya/ru0ya/README.md

 </div>

-- 🌱 I craft Software solutions that compliment man's endeavours...
+- 🌱 I enjoy using technology to creatively solve problems and drive meaningful change.

 - 📫 How to reach me **mwangiruoya@gmail.com**